REST API endpoints

 How to use OAuth 2.0-specific endpoints to request access and refresh tokens, as well as introspecting and revoking them.

-How to use perform OAuth 2.0 administrative tasks, such as register, read, and delete clients.
+How to use AM REST APIs to perform OAuth 2.0 administrative tasks such as registering, reading, and deleting clients.

 How to use OpenID Connect-specific endpoints to retrieve information about an authenticated user, as well as validate ID tokens and check sessions.

 - Retrieve forgotten usernames, Reset forgotten passwords, and Register a user

 How to use the AM REST APIs for user self-registration and forgotten password reset.

 How to use the AM REST APIs for managing AM identities and realms.